 It is only when he is fully prepared politically and ideologically that the artist can produce excellent works.
 The higher the qualifications of the artist, the master of creative work, the more confidently he can perform his cognitive activities and the more profoundly he can clarify the essence of life and the truth of struggle, and his passion for creation and his thinking can thereby prove their worth.
 However, if he is poor in knowledge, his vision of reality narrows, making him unable to discern the essence of things and events correctly, with the result that however hard he may work for creation, his work will inevitably retain its low-key quality.
 The artist's skill constitutes a major condition for combining the ideological and artistic qualities of his work.
 Even a new artistic discovery or novel creative intention can be perfectly embodied in his work only when he is possessed of high artistic skill.
 A proverb says that "Seeing is one thing and doing another"; likewise, if he is not prepared for either of these two aspects, his passion and his thinking will come to naught.
-The artist must himself both fully prepare politically ideologically, and technically and practically, display his revolutionary enthusiasm in creative work, and continue to engage in philosophical thinking, so as to produce a great number of excellent works that serve to give a dynamic push to the revolution and construction.
+The artist must fully prepare himself both politically and ideologically, and technically and practically, display his revolutionary enthusiasm in creative work, and continue to engage in philosophical thinking, so as to produce a great number of excellent works that serve to give a dynamic push to the revolution and construction.

-2) An Artistic Representation in the Midst of Reality Produces an Excellent Work which makes it possible to improve the contents and forms of his work continuously.
+2) An Artistic Representation in the Midst of Reality Produces an Excellent Work

+Creation begins with actual life, and ends in actual life.
+To the artist, reality is the source of creation and the rich soil for bringing his creative talent into full play.
+In the midst of vibrant reality the artist acquires new knowledge and new talents, and finds the rich life which makes it possible to improve the contents and forms of his work continuously.
 Precisely the reality of our country itself and the life of our people itself, both full of struggle and optimism, make up art.
 When the artist observes and experiences actual pulsating life first-hand, he can produce fine works enjoying the love of the people.
 Experience in reality is the essential requirement for creative activities.